Ruins of Adventure

 At 3rd level, crusaders gain the granted power to cast lighten load once per day.
 This spell effectively halves the weight of equipment and gear for a day, reducing the party’s encumberance.
 At 7th level, the crusader may cast easy march once per week, which basically allows a small party to force march without accumulating fatigue penalties.

 When a crusader reaches 8th level, he automatically attracts 20 to 200 fanatical followers.
-These followers are normal 0-level soldiers armed and equipped with weapons appropriate for a typical soldier in the campaign.
+These followers are normal 1st-level fighters armed and equipped with weapons appropriate for a typical soldier in the campaign.
 Unlike clerics, crusaders do not need to establish a permanent place of worship to attract these followers.
 Since they are great battle leaders, the soldiers will serve them as free-roving companies if no stronghold is available.
 At 9th level, a crusader may receive official sanction to establish a religious stronghold or fortified temple.